The Integrated Nested Laplace Approximation for fitting Dirichlet regression models

-where $Pcount_n$ is the covariate of total pebble count for the $n$th sample divided by $100$.
-Vague prior distributions for the latent field has been settled, in particular $p(x_n) \sim$ N$(0, \tau = 0.0001)$.
-As the data presented zeros and ones, the transformation introduced in \ref{sec:transformation} has been used.

-In a similar approach as in the previous Section, the number of iterations used in \pkg{R-JAGS} has been $1000$ with a warmup of $100$, a thinning of $5$ and $3$ chains, while in the case of the \pkg{long R-JAGS} we have used $1000000$ of iterations with a warmup of $100000$, a thinning of $5$ and $3$ chains.
+\end{linenomath} Remark that due to the different scale of the covariates, we have scaled both to have mean 0 and standard deviation 1.
+We assigned vague prior distributions for the latent field, in particular $p(x_m) \sim$ $\mathcal{N}(0, \tau = 0.01)$, $m = 1, \ldots, 12$.
+As the data did not include zeros and ones, we did not do any transformation}.
+In a similar approach as in the previous Section, the number of iterations used in \pkg{R-JAGS} were $20000$ with a {\azul burnin} of $2000$, a thinning of $5$ and $3$ chains, while in the case of the \pkg{long R-JAGS} we used $1000000$ of iterations with a {\azul burnin} of $100000$, a thinning of $5$ and $3$ chains.